Brightest FutureBest Fit

 The strength of our program is reflected in our college admissions, which echo the range of interests and abilities of our graduates.

 Upper School graduates have gained acceptance to highly selective colleges and universities, including Boston College Honors Program, Brandeis, Berklee College of Music, High Point, Howard, Rensselaer Polytechnic Institute, Smith College, Syracuse University’s School of Communications, and Tulane, among others.
 Over the last 3 years, our seniors have received over $4 million in merit aid.

 Of course, our goal is to find the right college for each student, not just the most selective one.
 Still, these college placements are a tribute to the quality of our students, teachers, and program.
 They also speak to the caliber of our College Counseling Program.
 At McLean, our two College Counselors start early with students and their families, so that each student can be guided individually, equipped with an understanding of how they learn, and how to advocate for themselves.
 Over 80 representatives from colleges and universities visit McLean – coming as far as from California.
 By comparison with any school in the area, the level of support is remarkable.

-Contact our Director of College Counseling, Erica Toren, to discuss McLean’s college counseling process.
+Contact our Director of College Counseling, Erika Toren, to discuss McLean’s college counseling process.